robinjoseph08/go-pg-migrations/README.md

-  create   - create a new migration in example with the provided name migrate  - run any migrations that haven't been run yet rollback - roll back the previous run batch of migrations help     - print this help text
+  create   - create a new migration in example with the provided name migrate  - run any migrations that haven't been run yet rollback - roll back the previous run batch of migrations status   - show the status of each migration help     - print this help text

 Examples:
   go run example/*.go create create_users_table
   go run example/*.go migrate
   go run example/*.go rollback
+  go run example/*.go status
   go run example/*.go help
 ```